-In chloroplasts, Cu is a cofactor for plastocyanin which transfers electrons from cytochrome $b{6}f$ to PSI and for the chloroplast Cu/Zn SOD that is a critical component of the activeoxygen-scavenging system (46).
-Thus, we analyzed the impact of Cu and high light on the growth of the mutant lines.
-High concentration of Cu (50 μM) led to the inhibition of leaf expansion and destruction of chlorophylls.
-This toxicity appeared for all the plants analyzed (data not shown) probably due to a toxic cytoplasm Cu concentration.
-Surprisingly, there was no phenotypic variation between WT, overexpressing and insertional plants for all Cu concentrations used.
-No enhanced sensitivity of overexpressing plants to Cu was observed which is consistent with the WT levels of Cu found in the chloroplasts from overexpressing plants.
-This suggests a tight regulation of the cell Cu uptake and also the presence of a Cu regulation system in the chloroplast such as saturation of metallochaperone or presence of protein involved in Cu efflux.
+In chloroplasts, copper is a cofactor for plastocyanin that transfers electrons from cytochrome $b_6 f$ to PSI and for the chloroplast Cu/Zn-SOD that is a critical component of the active-oxygen-scavenging system (46).
+Thus, we analyzed the impact of copper and high light on the growth of the mutant lines.
+High concentration of copper (50 μ M) led to the inhibition of leaf expansion and destruction of chlorophylls.
+This toxicity appeared for all the plants analyzed (data not shown) probably due to a toxic cytoplasm copper concentration.
+Surprisingly, there was no phenotypic variation between WT, overexpressing, and insertional plants for all copper concentrations used.
+No enhanced sensitivity of overexpressing plants to copper was observed, which is consistent with the WT levels of copper found in the chloroplasts from overexpressing plants.
+This suggests a tight regulation of the cell copper uptake and also the presence of a copper regulation system in the chloroplast such as saturation of metallochaperone or presence of protein involved in copper efflux.

 Under high light, the hma1 lines present a photobleaching that is not observed in WT and overexpressing plants (Fig. 8).
-This photosensitivity was not rescued by addition of Cu in the medium.
-Such a phenotype is consistent with the diminution of the Cu content in chloroplasts from hmal mutants.
-Cu/Zn SODs are ubiquitous metalloenzymes that catalyze the reduction of superoxide $(O_2^{-})$ to hydrogen peroxide and molecular oxygen (32), a reaction that constitutes the first cellular defense against many oxidative stress situations (47).
-Reactive oxygen species, like $O_2^{-}$ , are mainly formed in the chloroplast where light harvesting and electron transport lead to the formation of singlet oxygen and superoxide anion radicals (48).
-In this study, in hma1 mutant grown in normal conditions, we found a reduction of the total chloroplast SOD activity but no variation of the plastocyanin content (Fig. 9, table 2).
+This photosensitivity was not rescued by addition of copper in the medium.
+Such a phenotype is consistent with the diminution of the copper content in chloroplasts from hma1 mutants.
+Cu/Zn-SODs are ubiquitous metalloenzymes that catalyze the reduction of superoxide (O_2) to hydrogen peroxide and molecular oxygen (32), a reaction that constitutes the first cellular defense against many oxidative stress situations (47).
+Reactive oxygen species, like $O{2}^{\overline{}}$, are mainly formed in the chloroplast where light harvesting and electron transport lead to the formation of singlet oxygen and superoxide anion radicals (48).
+In this study, in hma1 mutant grown in normal conditions, we found a reduction of the total chloroplast SOD activity but no variation of the plastocyanin content (Fig. 9 and Table 2).
 The diminution of SOD activities could account for the photosensitivity phenotype.
-Different pathways are thought to cooperate to respond to photooxidative stress: the zeaxanthin cycle, the cyclic electron flow and the water-water cycle that involve SOD and ascorbate peroxidase enzymes (49).
-Characterization of chloroplast Cu/Zn SOD knockdown and overexpressing plants suggest that this SOD plays an essential role in photooxidative stress (46, 49).
+Different pathways are thought to cooperate to respond to photooxidative stress: the zeaxanthin cycle, the cyclic electron flow, and the water-water cycle that involve SOD and ascorbate peroxidase enzymes (49).
+Characterization of chloroplast Cu/Zn-SOD knockdown and overexpressing plants suggest that this SOD plays an essential role in photooxidative stress (46, 49).

-We can hypothesize that under low light intensity, the remaining level of Cu in chloroplasts from hma1 mutant plants is sufficient to supply the needs for the active plastocyanin and part of the chloroplast SOD.
+We can hypothesize that under low light intensity, the remaining level of copper in chloroplasts from hma1 mutant plants is sufficient to supply the needs for the active plastocyanin and part of the chloroplast SOD.
 In these conditions, the remaining SOD activity is sufficient to scavenge the low amount of reactive oxygen species that are produced.
 However, under higher light intensity, the release of reactive oxygen species is enhanced and SODs have to respond to this oxidative stress.
-In this case, chloroplast SOD activities in the hma1 mutant are probably insufficient to reduce the pool of reactive intermediates produced, causing destruction of chlorophylls and in turn, inhibition of photosynthesis.
+In this case, chloroplast SOD activities in the hma1 mutant are probably insufficient to reduce the pool of reactive intermediates produced, causing destruction of chlorophylls and, in turn, inhibition of photosynthesis.
 This observation also suggests that other photoprotection systems are not able to compensate for the decrease of SOD activity.